Tour bus plunges off cliff near Shandon, one dead and seven injured

 One person was killed and seven others suffered injuries after the tour bus transporting country singer Josh Turner’s road crew plunged off an approximately 50-foot cliff near Shandon late Wednesday night.

 Earlier in the night, Turner performed at Vina Robles in Paso Robles.
-Turner and his band were not on the busat the time of the crash
+Turner and his band were not on the bus at the time of the crash

 Shortly before midnight, the tour bus, a Prevost XL2, was traveling eastbound on Highway 46 just east of McMillan Canyon Road at about 50 to 60 mph, when for unknown reasons, the vehicle drove off the roadway, according to the CHP.